OfficeDev/Microsoft-Teams-Samples/samples/bot-message-reminder/nodejs/Readme.md

 This sample shows a feature where user can schedule a task from messaging extension action and get a reminder card at a scheduled time.

+- Personal scope scenario
+- Select `...` over message to get action `create-reminder` for scheduling task.

 ![Select message](Images/MessageAction.png)

+- Task module to schedule a task.

 ![Task Details](Images/ScheduleTask.png)

+ Reminder card of task at scheduled date and time.

 ![Task reminder](Images/TaskReminder.png)

+- Team scope scenario
+- Navigate to team where the app is installed

+- Select `...` over message to get action `create-reminder` for scheduling task.

 ![Team message action ](Images/MessageActionTeam.png)

+- Task module to schedule a task.

 ![Team Task Details ](Images/ScheduleTaskTeam.png)

+- Reminder card of task at scheduled date and time.

 ![ TeamTask reminder](Images/TaskReminderTeam.png)